JGCRI/pygcam/docs/source/query-xml.rst

     .. seealso::

-       See :doc:`query` for more information about run-time behavior.
+       See :doc:`pygcam.query` for more information about run-time behavior.
        Command-line usage is described on the :ref:`gt query<query-label>` page.